MythicAgents/hermes/README.md

 Once installed, restart Mythic to build a new agent.

 ## Notable Features
-- Cross-compiling macOS payloads from Ubuntu using Darling
+- Cross-compiling macOS payloads from Linux using Darling
 - Ability to load and execute JXA scripts in-memory
 - Various macOS situational awareness techniques
 - Upload/download